 Just as too strong wind outdoors can blow leaves off plants in your garden, the breeze from your fan could do the same.

 The stronger the pressure of the fan, the further you should keep it from your houseplants.
-By keeping it at a distance, you can be sure that the plant will not be overwhelmed from the breeze or be damaged if it is on the more delicate side.
+By keeping it at a distance, you can be sure that the plant will not be overwhelmed by the breeze or be damaged if it is on the more delicate side.

 Keeping it directed away from the plants is also recommended.
 As long as the fan allows air to be spread throughout the room, it is doing its job.